Policy Number: 12-002

 4.1 General Rules

-The university recognizes that technology is essential to the work conducted at the university.
-The university also recognizes incidental personal use university IT resources, as long as this use does not interfere with the performance of your job or other university responsibilities, does not consume a significant amount of those resources, and does not violate any other university policies.
-Supervisors may impose further limits on computer use for non-work purposes, in accordance with normal supervisory procedures.
-IT users may not use university IT resources for personal commercial purposes, personal financial or other gain.
+UF recognizes that technology is essential to its operations and to the work of the UF community.
+Incidental personal use of UF IT resources is permitted, provided such use does not interfere with UF responsibilities, does not consume significant resources, and does not violate applicable laws or UF regulations, policies or guidelines.
+Supervisors may impose additional limitations on non-work-related use in accordance with standard supervisory practices.
+UF IT resources may not be used for personal commercial purposes or for personal financial or other gain.

-You may not use IT resources to gain unauthorized access to, or impair or damage the operation of computers, networks or other IT resources whether they belong to UF or not.
-This includes the blocking, interception, or sniffing of communications; running, installing or sharing malicious software; or deliberate attempts to circumvent data protection or other security measures.
+Users may not use UF IT resources to gain unauthorized access to, or impair or damage the operation of, computers, networks or other IT resources, whether owned by UF or others.
+Prohibited activities include blocking, intercepting, or sniffing of communications; running, installing or sharing malicious software; and attempting to circumvent data protection or other security measures.

 4.2 Security and Privacy

-The university employs numerous measures to protect the security of its IT resources and users accounts but cannot guarantee complete security and confidentiality.
-You should be aware that use of university IT resources is not private.
-While the university does not routinely monitor individual usage of IT resources, the normal operation and maintenance of the university’s IT resources require the backup and caching of data and communications, the logging of activity, monitoring of general usage patterns and other activities necessary or convenient for the provision of service.
+UF employs numerous measures to protect the security of its IT resources and user accounts; however, UF cannot guarantee complete security and confidentiality.
+Users of UF IT resources should be aware that use of such resources is not private.
+While UF does not routinely monitor individual usage of resources, the normal operation and maintenance of its IT resources may require activities such as data backup, caching, logging, and monitoring of general usage patterns and other activities necessary or convenient for the provision of service.

 4.3 Public Records